An RVers Guide to The Redwoods

 Gold Bluff Beach

-On the scenic Davison Road there’s a few isolated areas that are pure rugged beauty.
+On the scenic Davison Road, there are a few isolated areas that are pure rugged beauty.
 Keep an eye out for Elk, they could be anywhere.

 The elk roam all around.
 This elk came into the Gold Bluff Beach campground.
 I think this kid is a little too close for comfort… Elk are not something to be messing with.